doriansmiley/lotusJS/README.md

 ````
 In this example `data-attribute-type` will be evaluated as `myButtonInstance.type = navButton` where `myButtonInstance` is an instance of `Lotus.Button`.

-For a complete example that demonstrates the power and flexibility of the Lotus component map and skins see our [button example](https://github.com/doriansmiley/lotusJS/tree/dev/example/button).
+For a complete example that demonstrates the power and flexibility of the Lotus component map and skins see our [examples](https://github.com/doriansmiley/lotusJS/tree/dev/example).

 #### Collection and Item views